myminseok/TanzuPlatformAssetKR/tap/install-tap/README.md

 - install-tap/multi-build-cluster/grype-metastore.sh: SecretExport info for grype.metastore in tap-values.yml
 - install-tap/common-scripts/scanning-ca-overlay.sh: As a TAP operator, create CUSTOM CA configmap on DEVELOPER namespace. add additional config map as much as you need.
 - install-tap/metastore-access/3-apply-grype-metastore-cert-build-cluster.sh: apply metastore config
-- install-tap/common-scripts/tap-gui-viewer-service-account-rbac.sh: create service accout to access `BUILD` cluster from Tap-gui on view cluster.
+- install-tap/common-scripts/tap-gui-viewer-service-account-rbac.sh: create service account to access `BUILD` cluster from Tap-gui on view cluster.

 #### setup RBAC access to `BUILD` cluster from tap-gui on `VIEW` cluster
 in the standard output, copy `CLUSTER_URL` and `CLUSTER_TOKEN` and edit install-tap/multi-view-cluster/tap-values-view-2nd-overlay-TEMPLATE.yml